Microgreens Business: How and Why to Grow Microgreens

-GroAction Greens was started as a part of the GroAction online urban farming course which empowers young farmers to succesfully start their own urban farming operation on less than 1/2 an acre of land.
-The online course can be found here: http://groaction.com/urbanfarm.
+GroAction Greens was started as a part of the GroAction online urban farming course which empowers young farmers to successfully start their own urban farming operation on less than 1/2 an acre of land.

 Some plants at this seedling stage possess incredible amounts of vitamins and minerals, making them a super-food.
 (The same is true of sprouts, which are seeds and beans that received just enough moisture to come out of the dormancy stage and send up shoots.)
 At this intensely energetic stage of the plant’s life, the microgreens can also be at their tastiest.
 I sampled a few bits of baby arugula that made my eyes water from their spiciness!